ar5had/create-react-app-with-express-setup/README.md

 `create-react-app` configures a Webpack development server to run on `localhost:3000`.
 This development server will bundle all static assets located under `client/src/`.
 All requests to `localhost:3000` will serve `client/index.html` which will include Webpack's `bundle.js`.

-To prevent any issues with CORS, the user and her browser will communicate exclusively with the Webpack development server.
+To prevent any issues with CORS, the user and their browser will communicate exclusively with the Webpack development server.

 Suppose, we use Fetch to make a request to the API: